Call for Papers

 Call for Contributions

 New system software is essential for using emerging memory technologies effectively.
 Novel memory types, interfaces, and capabilities are challenging long-held assumptions underlying both hard- and software.
 Instead of just the traditional volatile, passive, and largely homogeneous DDR DRAM, future systems will increasingly include integrated HBM, disaggregated far memory, and perhaps NVM.
 “In-memory” and “near-memory” processing promise low-power parallel processing that will scale with the amount of active data.
-New memory interconnects such as CXL will enable pooling and sharing of memory first at rack level and eventually global fabric-attached memory.
+New memory interconnects such as UALink and CXL will enable heterogeneous pooling and sharing of memory first at rack level and eventually at global fabric level.

 Beyond lower energy consumption and higher processing power, these memory innovations also promise to disrupt with lower cost, higher capacity, or higher reliability.
 The Workshop on Disruptive Memory Systems (DIMES) is intended to be a platform to discuss new architectures, abstractions, and interfaces for system software to enable and exploit these new memory technologies in future software.
 The scope of DIMES covers system software for all computing domains: embedded, mobile, desktop/laptop, edge, cloud, and HPC systems.